Preterm Birth Surveillance Clinic

 Information for women, birthing people, and their families

-This leaflet explains what happens at the East Kent Hospital’s Preterm Birth Surveillance Clinic.
+This leaflet explains what happens at the Preterm Birth Surveillance Clinic.

-Most women (more than nine in every 10) will give birth to their baby after 37 weeks of pregnancy; this is known as term delivery.
-Around one in 10 women will give birth to their baby before 37 weeks of pregnancy; this is known as preterm delivery.
+Most women or birthing people will give birth to their baby after 37 weeks of pregnancy.
+This is known as 'term' delivery.
+Around 8 out of every 100 babies in the UK are born before 37 weeks of pregnancy.
+This is called 'preterm' or 'premature' delivery.

-Most preterm babies do well, but a few may have long term problems.
-At East Kent Hospitals, if your midwife or doctor thinks that you might be at risk of a preterm delivery, you will be referred to the Hospital’s Preterm Birth Surveillance Clinic.
+Most preterm babies do well, but a few may have long-term problems.
+If your midwife or doctor thinks that you might be at risk of a preterm delivery, you will be referred to the Preterm Birth Surveillance Clinic.

 Why have I been referred to the Clinic?

-The Preterm Birth Surveillance Clinic provides extra care for women who may be at higher risk of having a baby born too early (preterm).
-This can be for a number of reasons, for example:
+The Preterm Birth Surveillance Clinic provides extra care for women and birthing people who may be at higher risk of having a baby born too early (preterm).
+This can be for a number of reasons, including the following.

-If you have one or more of these risk factors, it does not necessarily mean you will have a preterm birth or a late miscarriage, but we will keep an eye on you in the Clinic, just to be sure.
+If you have one or more of these risk factors, you will be invited to the Preterm Birth Surveillance Clinic.
+We will review your current and past pregnancies and make a care plan for you.
+This does not necessarily mean you will have a preterm birth or a late miscarriage.

 What does the Preterm Birth Surveillance Clinic do?